Functions

 Inline_ref specifier

-The code of a function with the inline_ref
+When a function is marked with the inline_ref

-specifier is put into a separate cell, and every time when the function is called, a CALLREF
+specifier, its code is stored in a separate cell.
+Each time the function is called, TVM executes a CALLREF

-unless the function is called exactly once.
-Recursive calls of inline_ref
+might be preferable is if the function is called just once.
+However, recursive calls to inline_ref

 method_id